RosuAdrianMihai/Todo-app-challenge-hub/README.md

 Project description:

 In this project, my main objective was to build a functional Todo app.
-I've used Tailwind CSS to create the website mobile-first.
+I've used Tailwind CSS to create a mobile-first website.
 The site is fully responsive, adapting to any device.

 I've implemented the following features:
 - changing the mode view